willfurnass/sheffield_hpc/stanage/software/apps/tensorflow.rst

 making the installation procedure slightly different.

 .. warning::
-   You will need to ensure you load CUDA and cuDNN modules which are compatible with the version of TensorFlow used (see :ref:`table<tensorflow_cudnn_compat_bess>`).
+   You will need to ensure you load CUDA and cuDNN modules which are compatible with the version of TensorFlow used (see :ref:`table<tensorflow_cudnn_compat_stanage>`).

-First request an interactive session, e.g. see :ref:`GPUInteractive_bessemer`.
+First request an interactive session, e.g. see :ref:`gpu_interactive_stanage`.

 Then GPU version of TensorFlow can be installed by the following ::

    # Load the conda module
-   module load Anaconda3/5.3.0
+   module load Anaconda3/2022.10

    # Load the CUDA and cuDNN module
-   module load cuDNN/7.6.4.38-gcccuda-2019b
+   module load cuDNN/8.0.4.30-CUDA-11.1.1

    # Create an conda virtual environment called 'tensorflow-gpu'
    conda create -n tensorflow-gpu python=3.6